ThinkDataEd/curriculum/docs/unit1/lesson4.md

 17. Lead a class discussion around the investigative questions the student teams created, and as a class, choose one to write down as an example. <span style="color:grey">***Example: Where in the United States is the term dude more common to use when referring to a friend?***</span>

 18. Allow the teams to work together to answer the investigative question.
-Ask the reporter/recorder share their teams interpretation.
+Ask the reporter/recorder to share their team's interpretation.
 Have students write down the answer that resonated the most with them under the interpret part of the data cycle.

 19. Assign ONE of the pages from the *Bros & Dudes Graphics* handout ([LMR_1.5](../IDS_Curriculum_v_5.0/2_IDS_LMRs_v_5.0/IDS_LMR_Unit 1_v_5.0/LMR_1.5_Bros & Dudes Graphics.pdf)) to each team.
 There are 10 different versions of word pairings (10 combinations of 2 words chosen from the 5 options), so multiple